brimdata/zed/docs/zq/language.md

 {s:"foo",a:[1,2]}
 {s:"bar",a:[3]}
 ```
-which imply two sub-queries derived from the `over` operator traversing `a`.
+which imply two subqueries derived from the `over` operator traversing `a`.
 The first subquery thus operates on the input values `1, 2` with the variable
 `name` set to "foo" assigning `1` and then `2` to `this`, thereby emitting
 ```
 {name:"foo",elem:1}
 {name:"foo",elem:2}
 ```
-and the second sub-query operators on the input value `3` with the variable
+and the second subquery operators on the input value `3` with the variable
 `name` set to "bar", emitting
 ```
 {name:"bar",elem:3}